 The public is welcome to view this process.
-There are no code sections or requirements governing the transparency of this process; however, ballot creation does not begin until 88 days before Election Day, which is the close of filing for candidates, measures, statewide propositions, constitutional amendments and initiatives that have qualified for the ballot.
+There are no code sections or requirements governing the transparency of this process; however, ballot creation does not begin until the close of filing for candidates, measures, statewide propositions, constitutional amendments and initiatives that have qualified for the ballot.
 At that time, we may format, translate, and print the ballot materials which may include:

-- (1) The Official Ballot; and - (2) Voter Information Guide
+- (1) The Official Ballot; and - (2) County Voter Information Guide